-NAMTA Montessori Archive: A subscription-based indexed collection of more than 50 Montessori periodicals.
+NAMTA Montessori Archive is a subscription-based indexed collection of more than 50 Montessori periodicals.
 Since 1979, Montessori Northwest offers practical and in-depth education for adults, in affiliation with the Association Montessori Internationale (AMI).
 If these pros and cons of Montessori education are really interesting to you, you might want to consider becoming a Montessori teacher.
-However, there are many learning environments for Montessori teens, with Montessori professionals working to achieve standards for this level.
+However, there are many learning environments for Montessori teens with Montessori professionals working to achieve standards for this level.